Domestic Violence Program

 Civil Protection Orders

-Representing a domestic violence survivor in a CPO case is an excellent opportunity to gain in-court litigation experience in a very short time.
-CPO cases typically require 12-15 hours of work over a period of only two weeks.
-(Occasionally, cases may be continued in two week increments until they are resolved.)
+Representing a domestic violence victim in a CPO case is an excellent opportunity to gain in-court, supervised litigation experience in a very short time.
+CPO cases typically require 15 hours of work over a period of only two weeks.

 They say it takes a domestic violence victim seven tries to leave her abuser.
-When DCVLP represents domestic violence survivors in family law cases – including divorce and custody cases – they have made the decision to leave their abuser for good.
+When DCVLP represents domestic violence survivors in family law cases, they have made the decision to leave their abuser for good.

 Most of DCVLP’s family law clients have already obtained temporary relief through a civil protection order.
-Volunteers then help the client obtain a more permanent separation from the abusive relationship, including an long-term custody arrangement that will protect the client and her children from harm.
+Volunteers then help the client obtain a more lasting separation from the abusive relationship, through a permanent divorce or custody arrangement that will protect the client and her children from harm.

 Volunteering on a family law case is a great opportunity for volunteers seeking experience in civil litigation.
 Family law cases involve a full range of litigation tasks, including discovery, negotiation, motions practice, and often trial.